openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 OPs can deliver `verified_claims` in various ways.

-A `verified_claims` element can be added to an OpenID Connect userinfo response or an ID Token.
+A `verified_claims` element can be added to an OpenID Connect UserInfo response or an ID Token.

 OAuth authorization servers can add `verified_claims` to access tokens in JWT format or token introspection responses, either in plain JSON or JWT-protected format.